-That's due to slate tile's high mica content, up to 40% mica in some types of slate.
+Slate is a type of stone; you can identify most slate roofs by the way the light hits it from a certain angle.
+This is due to slate tile's high mica content, up to 40% mica in some types of slate.

 One reason for slate's superior roof-tiling quality is its cleavage abilities.
 Think of a good piece of slate like a deck of cards.
 Because slate is a sedimentary rock, it is formed of many layers, and these layers can cleave off like the individual cards in a piece of slate.